 Shotcut Video Editor Tutorial for Beginners

-Shotcut, OpenShot, VSDC, VideoProc and Windows 10 Photos app are five free and easy video editing software for beginners.
+Shotcut, OpenShot, VSDC, VideoProc Vlogger and Windows 10 Photos app are five free and easy video editing software for beginners.
 Among those, in fact, Shotcut might be the most welcome video editor with nearly 90 thousand monthly searches.
 It is free and open source, compatible with Windows, macOS and Linux.

 In this article, you would know where to safely download Shotcut and how to use Shotcut to fine tune your footage into a new personalized movie for YouTube, Facebook, Instagram, etc.

 For more information of pros and cons on Shotcut, read our Test and Full Review of Shotcut >>

 Where to download a safe Shotcut installer?

 The following Shotcut download links are from its official website, which are 100% safe and clean.

 How to Use Shotcut to Edit Your Video